saranya515/pfoa_go/README.md

 # PFOA (Personal Financial Overview Application)
 Web application which gives an insight into monthly expenditure of a user.

-It is a basic GoLng application, which reads and process a csv file.
+It is a basic GoLang application, which reads and process a csv file.

 ## Run the Application